abdur-rab-khan/data-structures-algorithms/C++/05_functions/function.md

             return 0;
         }
         ```
-    2. **Capture by reference**: Captures a reference of the variable from the outer scope at the time of lambda creation.
+    2. **Capture by reference** `[&x]`: Captures a reference of the variable from the outer scope at the time of lambda creation.
 Any changes made to the variable inside the lambda function will affect the original variable.
         * **Example**
         ```cpp
         #include <iostream>